cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 \doublespacing

 These variations are juxtaposed with little to no transitional material.
 Their boundaries and subsections are clearly demarcated in the score through the use of different tempi, meters, descriptive markings, and double bar lines.
 For instance, the Introduction, Variation 1, and Variation 2 each have four subsections with the same descriptive indications: 1) Allegro con brio, "wie aus der Ferne," 2) Poco meno ma maestoso, poco grottesco e ironico, 3) Allegro vivace e agitato, "aufgeregt," and 4) Meno mosso, soave e fluente.
-There are several other interrelated variations and subsections across the piece, and the entire form of the work can be grouped as shown in Figure @fig:walden-formal-groupings:
+There are several other interrelated variations and subsections across the piece, and the entire form of the work can be grouped as shown in Figure 3:

 \onehalfspacing
 \begin{figure}[htbp]
   \begin{quote}
     Part A: Introduction, Variation 1, Variation 2\\
     Part B: Variation 3 and Variation 4\\
     Part C: Variation 5\\
     Part D: Variation 6 and Variation 7
   \end{quote}
 \caption{\emph{Wald} formal groupings.}\label{fig:walden-formal-groupings}
 \end{figure}